-- (a) The use of a one-step selection procedure is authorized for military construction projects; repair projects as defined in 10 U.S.C.
-2811(e) with an approved cost of \$4 million or less; or an authorized security assistance project as defined by 10 U.S.C.
+(a) The use of a one-step selection procedure is authorized for military construction projects; repair projects as defined in 10 U.S.C.
+2811(e) with an approved cost equal to or less than the turnkey threshold amount authorized in 10 U.S.C.
+2862; or an authorized security assistance project as defined by 10 U.S.C.
 401, 10 U.S.C.
 404, 10 U.S.C.
 2561, 22 U.S.C.
 2769, 22 U.S.C.
 2357, 22 U.S.C.
-2392 or other international security assistance specifically authorized by law. - (b) The single-phase approach can only be used where authorized. - (1) The contracting officer makes the determination in FAR 36.301, and - (2) The package contains the technical approvals IAW Engineering and Construction Bulletin (ECB) 2019-14, Limitations on the Use of One-Step Selection Procedures for Design-Build. - (c) In the event of a disagreement between the contracting officer's determination and the HQ USACE technical approvals, the concern shall be elevated to the Head of the Contracting Activity (HCA) and the USACE Chief of Engineering and Construction Division. - (d) Under two-phase procedures, where the phase-one and phase-two solicitations are issued in sequence, the contracting officer may issue the phase-one solicitation with the minimum information required by FAR 36.303-1, Phase One, while the remainder of the phase-two solicitation is still under development.
+2392 or other international security assistance specifically authorized by law.

+(b) The single-phase approach can only be used where authorized.

+(1) The contracting officer makes the determination in FAR 36.301, and

+(2) The package contains the technical approvals IAW Engineering and Construction Bulletin (ECB) 2019-14, Limitations on the Use of One-Step Selection Procedures for Design-Build.

+(c) In the event of a disagreement between the contracting officer's determination and the HQ USACE technical approvals, the concern shall be elevated to the Head of the Contracting Activity (HCA) and the USACE Chief of Engineering and Construction Division.

+(d) Under two-phase procedures, where the phase-one and phase-two solicitations are issued in sequence, the contracting officer may issue the phase-one solicitation with the minimum information required by FAR 36.303-1, Phase One, while the remainder of the phase-two solicitation is still under development.